Making An Impact on Sports in Alabama and Beyond | Lemak Health

 Lemak has practiced sports medicine from the beginning of his medical career.
 Even in the Army, he took care of athletes who were injured in base athletic competitions.
 “Treating athletes is memorable because I get to see the injury as it happens, especially from the sidelines in football, and I can assess the injury on the field,” he says.
 “Then I see the player in my office to do diagnostics, correct the problem and help get him or her back on the field.”

 Over the past 20 years, Lemak has treated more than 2,000 professional football players in his role as medical director of the NFL’s Europe League, the United Football League, and Major League Soccer.
-In April, he signed a deal with the City of Birmingham for Lemak Sports Medicine and Orthopedics to provide medical services for athletes and events at the Crossplex indoor track and field and natatorium facility in Birmingham’s Five Points West.
+In April, he signed a deal with the City of Birmingham for Lemak Health to provide medical services for athletes and events at the Crossplex indoor track and field and natatorium facility in Birmingham’s Five Points West.

 In addition to his work with professional sports athletes, Lemak also serves as team physician for many colleges and high schools.
 “My relationship with the high school programs is one of the things I have enjoyed the most over the years,” he says.